iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week5.rst

     :far:`circle-question` Question
     ^^^
     Toggle the ``segments`` layer on, then zoom in to have a look around.
 How do the object boundaries you see relate to the image underneath?
 Do they agree?

-Are there areas where the boundaries vary significantly from what you can see in the underlying image?
+    Are there any areas where the boundaries vary significantly from what you can see in the underlying image?

 This is something to keep in mind - the scale of our segmentation determines the size of the objects that we end up with.
 If we segment the image too coarsely, we may end up losing detail that we're interested in.